01. Massachusetts Law Firms

-Who Is Eligible to File a Mesothelioma Claim in Massachusetts?
+Who Is Eligible to File a Mesothelioma Lawsuit in Massachusetts?

-Individuals who experienced asbestos exposure and developed a related health problem may be eligible to seek compensation.
-Asbestos victims may seek compensation through a lawsuit, mesothelioma claim or an asbestos trust fund claim.
-Family members may also be entitled to file a wrongful death lawsuit on behalf of their loved one’s estate.
+Individuals who experienced asbestos exposure in Massachusetts and developed a related health problem may be eligible for compensation.
+Mesothelioma patients may seek compensation through lawsuits and mesothelioma claims.
+Family members may also be able to file a wrongful death lawsuit.

-Residents of Massachusetts who lived in the following cities and towns have filed mesothelioma lawsuits to protect their rights and to seek compensation from negligent manufacturers and distributors of asbestos:
+Residents in the following Massachusetts cities and towns have filed mesothelioma lawsuits to seek compensation from manufacturers and distributors of asbestos: